-model 119
+model 119-5

-The OCV Model 119 is a special fuel system valve designed for use on the discharge of a filter separator.
-Working in conjunction with any of the OCV Series 800 interface float pilots, the 119 performs the following functions:
+The OCV Model 119-5 is special fuel system valve designed for use on the discharge of a filter separator.
+Working in conjunction with any of the OCV Series 800 interface float pilots, the 119-5 performs the following functions:

 - 1. Opens to allow fuel flow when there is little or no water in the sump of the filter separator. - 2.
+Prevents the flow through the filter separator from exceeding a predetermined rate. - 3.
 Closes tightly to prevent flow when a high water level is reached.

-The 119 consists of the following components, arranged as shown on the schematic diagram.
+The 119-5 consists of the following components, arranged as shown on the schematic diagram.

-- 1. Model 65 Basic Valve Assembly, a hydraulicallyoperated, diaphragm-actuated globe-style valve which closes with an elastomer-on-metal seal. - 2.
-Model A224 Accelerator Pilot, which receives the hydraulic signals from the interface float pilot and solenoid pilot and shifts to either open or close the main valve. - 3.
-Model 123 Inline Strainer, which protects the pilot system from solid contaminants in the flow stream. - 4.
+- Model 65 Basic Valve Assembly, a hydraulicallyoperated, diaphragm-actuated globe-style valve which closes with an elastomer-on-metal seal. - An orifice plate, integrally mounted in the flange of the valve, which senses a differential pressure proportional to flow rate. - Model A224 Accelerator Pilot, which receives the hydraulic signals from the interface float pilot and solenoid pilot and shifts to either open or close the main valve. - 4.
+Model 2450 Rate of Flow Control Pilot, a two-way, normally-open pilot valve which senses the differential across the orifice plate (item 2) and balances it against an adjustable spring load.
+If the differential, hence the flow rate, exceeds the set point, the pilot tends to close.

+- Model 123 Inline Strainer, which protects the pilot system from solid contaminants in the flow stream. - 6.
 Model 155L Visual Indicator Assembly, which allows the user to determine the valve's operating position at a glance.